danyo1399/usb-backup/README.md

 ## Getting started
-Make sure you have node js installed.
+Make sure you have node js version 16 or later installed.
 You get get it from here

 https://nodejs.org/en/